Global decomposition of a Lorentzian manifold as a Generalized Robertson-Walker space: Lightlike sectional curvature and timelike hypersurfaces

-\begin{proposition} Let $M$ be a non compact and complete Lorentzian manifold with $n>3$ and $E$ a timelike, unitary and geodesic vector field.
-If the lightlike sectional curvature $\mathcal{K}_{E}$ is a positive point function, then $M$ is a RW space $\mathbb{R}\times L$ with $L$ of constant positive sectional curvature. \end{proposition}
+Let $M$ be a non compact and complete Lorentzian manifold with $n>3$ and $U$ a geodesic reference frame.
+If the lightlike sectional curvature $\mathcal{K}_{U}$ is a positive point function, then $M$ is globally a Robertson-Walker space $\mathbb{R}\times L$ with $L$ of constant positive sectional curvature. \end{proposition}

-\begin{proof} As we said at the beginning of this section, $M$ is covered by a RW space $\mathbb{R}\times L$.
-From lemmas \ref{formulacurvnula} and \ref{lemaincompl}, $L$ has positive constant curvature and therefore is compact.
+\begin{proof} \ As we said at the beginning of this section, $M$ is covered by a RW space $ \mathbb{R}\times L$.
+From lemmas \ref{Ricciycurvnula}, \ref{formulacurvnula} and \ref{lemaincompl}, $L$ has positive constant curvature and therefore is compact.
 Now, we apply lemma \ref{TeoCompacta}. \end{proof}